Skip to Main Content

 Recent news on interest rates

-The Fed will meet again in November and December.
-Yields on deposit accounts have been decreasing slightly, yet overall they remain elevated, making it a good time to earn interest on many savings accounts, certificates of deposit (CDs) and money market accounts.
+Although yields on deposit accounts have been decreasing slightly over the last couple of months, overall they remain elevated, making it a good time to earn interest on many savings accounts, certificates of deposit (CDs) and money market accounts.

 A checking account is the transaction account from which you pay your bills.
 It is best not to intermingle your savings or accumulate excess cash in this account, but instead treat the checking account like a gas tank — payday fills it up and you use up funds until the next payday. — Greg McBride, CFA, Bankrate chief financial analyst